-If a constituent falls in the same buffer zone for four consecutive semi-annual index reviews, it will be reclassified to the appropriate market capitalization index at the fourth semi-annual index review.
+If a constituent falls in the same buffer zone for four consecutive semi-annual index reviews, it will be re-classified to the appropriate market capitalization index at the fourth semiannual index review.

 Under this rule, for instance, if a large cap constituent is ranked between 301 and 450 for four consecutive semi-annual index reviews, it is re-classified in the Mid Cap Index at the fourth semi-annual index review.
 Likewise, if a Mid Cap Index constituent is ranked between 201 and 300 for four consecutive semi-annual index reviews, it is re-classified in the large cap index.
-In addition, if a mid cap constituent is ranked between 751 and 1100 for four consecutive semi-annual index reviews, it is reclassified in the Small Cap Index.
+In addition, if a mid cap constituent is ranked between 751 and 1100 for four consecutive semi-annual index reviews, it is re-classified in the Small Cap Index.
 In the case of a small cap constituent, if it is ranked between 551 and 750 for four consecutive semi-annual index reviews, it is re-classified in the Mid Cap Index.
-If the small cap constituent is ranked between 2501 and 3000 for four consecutive semi-annual index reviews, it is re-classified in the Micro Cap Index.
-Likewise, if a Micro Cap Index constituent is ranked between 1851 and 2500 for four consecutive semi-annual index reviews, it is re-classified in the Small Cap Index, provided it passes the investability screens for the Investable Market Index.
+If the small cap constituent is ranked between 2501 and 3000 for four consecutive semi-annual index reviews, it is re-classified in the Mid Cap Index.
+If the small cap constituent is ranked between 2501 and 3000 for four consecutive semi-annual index reviews, it is re-classified in the Mid Cap Index constituent is ranked between 1851 and 2500 for four consecutive semi-annual index reviews, it is re-classified in the Small Cap Index, it is re-classified in the Small Cap Index, provided it passes the investability screens for the Investable Market Index.